Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

-In this final section, we study the consequences of runs and failures on financial intermediation.
+In this final section, we study the consequences of runs and failures on financial intermediation and real economic activity.
 We first study the impact of bank runs on surviving banks at the bank level.
-Next, we study the impact of bank runs and failures on local aggregate lending and deposits.
+We then turn to the impact of bank runs and failures on local aggregate lending, deposits, and manufacturing activity.